OWODevelopers/OWO_ULTRAKILL/README.md

 - Extract the mod zip and place all files and the owo folder into the BepInEx\Plugins directory of your game installation.
 - Enjoy your inmersive experience! 😊

+# Configuration
+You can disable the speed sensations changing the varaible *SpeedEffects* to false in
+"ULTRAKILL/BepInEx/config/org.bepinex.plugins.OWO_ULTRAKILL.cfg"

 # Featured effect
 - Lorem Ipsum